ahireprashant111/Placement-Management-System--Php/README.md

 ### Drives Homepage
 This Page is for the Visitors to Look at the Current Placement Drives News and Other things.

-#### Clean Code Help  is Required.
-Anybody Who Can helps to this Project, I will be Thankful to them.
-Hope you Join in this Project